incredincomp/the_hunting/README.md

 ```bash
 ./the_hunting.sh --file-all subdomains.txt
 ```

+## Configuration
+### Config Files
+All your config files are to be stored inside of `./backup-files/`.
+I have placed default configs for subfinder and amass in here for you, as well as the other files needed for a fully configured instance.
+*The one really important one right now is the `./backup-files/subfinder.yaml` one, add some keys/delete all the stuff you dont need.*

 ### Configure AWS for backups.
-You are going to need to run `sudo ./reqs.sh` and configure AWS cli through that prompt or have it done previously.
+You are going to need to run `sudo ./reqs.sh` and configure AWS cli through that prompt or have it done previously. also, make a file named `./backup-files/passwd-s3fs` on your host machine and that will be copied over on provision and moved to where it needs to be.

 # To-Do/Upcoming
 1. switching to aws, probably cheaper and easier to manage.
 Able to store data and probably just send some encrypted emails.. *maybe need a domain for that though* ![#34](https://github.com/incredincomp/the_hunting/issues/34)